Meet the team

 - builds support for eResearch and digital scholarships through the implementation of the Data Science and eResearch Strategy.

-The Research Office works in partnership with colleagues across the University’s research ecosystem to deliver the following research support services:
+The Research Services works in partnership with colleagues across the University’s research ecosystem to deliver the following research support services:

 - Contracts and policy team